SuperbCricket/TrainingWell/README.md

 The layout of Tech Well forces the player to stay in one challenge at a time.
 This means that once you start a challenge, you’ll have to reset your save file to start another—even after reaching the end of a challenge.

-The reason for this restriction is to ensure players only have specific items in each challenge (Allowing item collection across challenges could break the map’s design.)
+The reason for this restriction is to ensure players only have specific items in each challenge.
+(Allowing item collection across challenges could break the map’s design.)

 **Don't worry though,**
 resetting your save file will not have any impact on the map, because non of the items in the challenges are required to progress the map (Only your knowledge is 😉.)